 With regard to terrestrial ecotoxicity testing methods, boreal regions (including the inhabiting species) are under-represented.
 For this reason, Environment Canada has developed a new test method with an oribatid mite that is applicable to both boreal and temperate regions.

 The aim of the project was to standardise a test guideline with two dung fly species to be used for the environmental risk assessment of veterinary pharmaceuticals, in particular endo- and ectoparasiticides excreted in dung.
-The test is designed to estimate the developmental toxicity of a test substance to the dung dwelling life stages of […]
+The test is designed to evaluate developmental toxicity of a test substance to the dung dwelling life stages of dung-dependent […]

 In compliance with Good Laboratory Practice (GLP), we perform standardised ecotoxicological tests in the laboratory as well as at semi-field and field level.